-On 10 occasions, Brian hosted the annual Carols By Candlelight spectacular from the Myer Music Bowl and in 1988, the father of five was voted Father of the Year by the Victorian Father’s Day Council.
+On ten occasions, Brian hosted the annual Carols By Candlelight spectacular from the Myer Music Bowl and in 1988, the father of five was voted “Father of the Year” by the Victorian Father’s Day Council.

 Brian loved the great outdoors and took viewers into his world with his series of documentaries, Brian Naylor’s Australia, produced and filmed by his son, Greg.
-Brian and his wife, Moiree, sailed their 50 foot catamaran around much of Australia’s coastline and across Bass Strait.
-The tyranny of distance forced the Naylors to take to the air to explore the more remote regions of the country.
+Brian and his wife, Moiree, sailed their 50-foot catamaran around much of Australia’s coastline and across Bass Strait.
+The tyranny of distance forced the Naylor’s to take to the air to explore the more remote regions of the country.
 Brian learnt to fly 39 years ago and Moiree also gained her pilot’s licence.
 When they weren’t producing documentaries, flying around the countryside or sailing the oceans, Brian and Moiree were hands-on at the family beef cattle properties.

-Brian was an extremely popular former student of Camberwell High School and he was highly supportive of the school, addressing students on occasions and he supported CHESS in our endeavours.
+Brian was an extremely popular former student of Camberwell High School and he was highly supportive of the school, addressing students on several occasions and supporting the Ex-Students Society in its endeavours.